The 2 party system is single voting round based. 2 rounds would usually be needed for 3 candidates, 3 rounds for 4, etc.

 - Patient/parent and practitioner freedom in prevention and healing approaches

-- Replace oil and vehicle tax preferences with lower tax rates, at least within a 2nd tax code option
+- Replace oil and vehicle tax deductions with lower tax rates, at least within a 2nd tax code option

-- Possible above market tax creating $4/gallon, lower taxes in other areas
+- Possible tax creating $4/gallon, lower taxes in other areas

 - Environmental tax on subsidized imports